 Taz

-AvailableTaz is a male senior German Shepherd Dog with a striking black and tan medium-length coat.
-He is neutered and up to date on vaccinations.
-Although he is not yet house trained, Taz is eager to learn with the help of a patient adopter.
-He is currently at Brookings Regional Humane Society, Inc., where he is ready to find a loving new home.
+AvailableTaz is a large, senior male German Shepherd Dog with a striking black and tan medium coat.
+Now 8 years and 5 months old, he is neutered and currently up to date on all vaccinations.
+While he is not yet house trained, he is eager for consistency and support.
+Taz is in Brookings, SD, and is looking for a home where he can settle in for his golden years.

 About Taz